Want the latest Car Deals before everyone else?

 The agreement also lays out any financing information.
 It will have information about the Annual Percentage Rate you are charged each year, the finance charge, the total amount financed, the total payments, and the total sale price.
 If you traded in a vehicle as part of the transaction, the trade-in value will be noted here.

 Car sale contracts are rarely perfect.
-Before signing, it’s important to review the agreement carefully.
+Before signing, it’s important to review the purchase agreement for a car carefully.
 Here are some common mistakes to look out for:

 The beginning of the vehicle purchase agreement should state the legal names of the buyer and seller.
 It should also clarify that the contract is for buying a car.
 Also, list the buyer and seller’s addresses as well as their drivers’ license numbers.